milicar/DMSmodel/inbox.md

 is user interface/view a control mechanism?
 Pros:
-* if employee doesn't have an option to create process, for example, should there even be a precondition check isAuthorised(user)?
+* if employee doesn't have an option (eg button) to create process, for example, should there even be a precondition check isAuthorised(user)?
 * faster view generation